fabnicol/RMercury/README.md

 + Preliminary design and programming completed.
 + Currently the library builds and linked programs build with it (30 April 2021).
-+ Serious segfault issues to be solved at runtime.
++ univ-based procedures to be fixed.

 ### Prerequisites